Anmol2208/FoodSafetyPortal/README.md

 # FoodSafetyPortal
-Provide an application which allows residents and visitors of a city to find out more about food-related aspects about the city.
+An application which allows residents and visitors of a city to find out more about food-related aspects about the city.